 NOTE: Some eye wear services and materials require prior authorization (PA) before rendering.
 The Eye Wear Fee Schedule (Appendix A) indicates which services require PA.

 Eye Exams

-Medicaid covered eye exams are available to Medicaid eligible recipients who are under the age of 21 and are limited to one per calendar year.
+Medicaid covered eye exams are available to Medicaid eligible recipients who are under 21 years of age and are limited to one per calendar year.
 (Refer to Chapter 5 Professional Services for more information).

 Lenses